 Do remember though that this can be a bit too scary for some people as the pony starts to climb up.
 Another thing is that this will also be expensive.
 It will cost you even more than the Gondola ride.

 Also Read: How to Plan a Journey to Aharbal?

 Time Needed for Alpather Lake Trek

 Absolutely not.
-There are no hotels or camp sites nearby and you cannot even camp on your own.
+There are no hotels or campsites nearby and you cannot even camp on your own.
 As I mentioned, this area is way too sensitive and you will be in trouble if Army caught you camping here.
-You may even be assumed as a possible terrorist and get shot at in the dark of the night.
-Do not attempt to camp up here.
-Make it a day’s trip and go back to Gulmarg.
+Do not attempt camping, make it a day’s trip and go back to Gulmarg.

 Alpather Lake Trek Guide